lukemunsch/rwbyQuiz/README.md

 - I have styled the quiz pages and elements using the themes of the main RWBY team with the prominent theme being Ruby Rose (the main protagonist for the show and leader of team RWBY) in black and red buttons and highlights.
 - The answer buttons are shown in the 4 main character colors: Ruby - red, Weiss - white, Blake - black (dark elements), and Yang - yellow.
 - The text color is supposed to represent the blade color for Crescent Rose (the large scythe weapon).
+- Th fonts I chose were ones that had a slightly different appearance to standard fonts, but also having a noriceable style change between the buttons/nav/modal buttons and the bulk questions with the most writing in.

 ### Favicon